nekosoffy/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms

-Implementations of various data structures and algorithms in JavaScript.
-Each structure and algorithm is designed to provide a practical understanding of fundamental computer science concepts, and were built with a range of useful functions.
+Implementation of some data structures and algorithms in JavaScript, with the goal of providing a practical understanding of these computer science concepts in a language where the structures don't exist natively.
+They were built with functions that allow manipulating their elements in various ways.

 ## Data Structures